eyssette/chatMD/README.en.md

 [ChatMD](https://chatmd.forge.apps.education.fr/) is a free, open-source tool that enables you to create custom chatbots from simple Markdown files.

+## ✨ Key Features

+**Simplicity**
+- Build a chatbot in minutes with an easy-to-learn syntax
+- Use the tool directly online, no server installation needed

+**Customization and Flexibility**
+- Fully configurable interface
+- Extended syntax (variables, conditions, etc.) to create more advanced chatbots

+**Optional AI Integration**
+- AI is not enabled by default, but can be integrated in a targeted and efficient way
+- RAG (Retrieval-Augmented Generation) support for custom knowledge base integration

+**GDPR Compliance**
+- No account required
+- No personal data collected

+**Optimized and Eco-Friendly Code**
+- Lightweight, fast, and energy-efficient (A+ eco-rating)
+- Perfect scores (100%) across all Lighthouse metrics
+- 100% success on automated accessibility checks (full manual audit pending)

 ## ⚙️ How It Works

 1. Create a publicly accessible Markdown file